mcgettrm/url_shortening_service/README.md

 Lucid Chart Classmap UML (currently private): https://lucid.app/lucidchart/invitations/accept/inv_64e3405f-7bcd-4445-b17b-a7b491e9b343?viewport_loc=-11%2C-11%2C2219%2C1065%2C0_0

 ## Constraints / Acceptance Criteria
-The acceptance criteria below have been inferred from the project breif rather than being discussed or set and are therefor subject to change.
+The acceptance criteria below have been inferred from the project brief rather than being discussed or set and are therefore subject to change.

 ### Encode
 - Should generate string with a CONFIG_IDENTIFIER_LENGTH IDENTIFIER at the end.